jeffxu2004/cs348-project/README.md

 ```
 Install MariaDB and then follow the instructions to set up

-Run the following to set up an admin user
+OPTIONAL: Run the following to set up an admin user
 ```
 mariadb -u root -p
 ```